collapsed-stacks/startups/questions/3652/can-i-use-the-word-phonegap-in-my-startup-name.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2015-03-07
 - score: 1

-<p>PhoneGap is a trademark owned by Adobe, as such, terms of it's use are subject to change at their will unless otherwise agreed to in writing. </p>
+PhoneGap is a trademark owned by Adobe, as such, terms of it's use are subject to change at their will unless otherwise agreed to in writing.

-<p>Highly suggest you don't violate their rights or build a brand on a trademark you don't own.</p>
+Highly suggest you don't violate their rights or build a brand on a trademark you don't own.